jkeohan/rctr-9-8-20/w08d16/intro-to-custom-hooks.md

 }, [count])
 ```

-Let’s remove the `useEffect` section out of the component and place it inside our new function which  we will call `useDocumentTitle`.
+Let’s remove the `useEffect` section out of the component and place it inside a new file called `useDocumentTitleHook.js`.

+Once the file is created let's create a new function which we will call `useDocumentTitle`.

 The function's only task is to update the `document.title` if the title has changed.